rafaelsales/whenever-test/README.md

 end
 ```

-You can write a spec such as (Minitest was used in this example):
+You can write a spec such as (RSpec was used in this example):

 ```ruby
 # spec/whenever_spec.rb